Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 A found object is a natural or man-made item that an artist discovers or acquires and keeps due to its inherent artistic value.

-Frottage is an automatic surrealist technique where a textured surface is rubbed with a pencil or other drawing tool to create art.
+Frottage is a technique where a textured surface is rubbed with a pencil or other drawing tool to create art.

 Genre painting is a style of art that portrays scenes from everyday life, typically featuring ordinary people engaged in various activities.